ruben2020/tags2uml/README.md

 * Whitebox (with methods and members of classes) or blackbox (just class names)
 * Ability to show only public methods, only public and protected methods, all methods or no methods
 * Ability to show only public members, only public and protected members, all members or no members
-* Class inheritance is shown
+* Class inheritance is optionally shown
-* Relationship shown, based on the data type of members of a class (only for C++, Java and C#)
+* Relationship optionally shown, based on the data type of members of a class (only for C++, Java and C#)
 * Data type of members and return types of methods of a class (only for C++, Java and C#)